ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 The [PCB design .FZZ-file and Gerber files](PCB) can be found in the folder PCB in this repository or here:  [ESP32 PCB](https://github.com/ednieuw/NanoESP32PCB)

-The PCB can connect to
+The PCB/software can connect to a
-- a rotary encoder or
+- rotary encoder
-- a three button membrane switch or
+- three button membrane switch
-- a DS3231 RTC module or other I2C device or
+- DS3231 RTC module or other I2C device
-- a DCF77-receiver module or other device that receives pulses and
+- DCF77-receiver module or other device that receives pulses and
-- a LDR to measure light intensity to control the brightness of the LED-strip.
+- LDR to measure light intensity to control the brightness of the LED-strip.
+- IR-remote receiver
+- reset button

 The SK6812 RGBW or WS2812 RGB LED-strip operates at 5V.
 But the data signal from the Nano ESP32 is 3.3V.<br>